usnistgov/dioptra/docs/source/user-guide/api-reference-restapi.rst

    :status 200: Success
    :reqheader X-Fields: An optional fields mask
    :>json string [].createdOn: The date and time the job was created.
-   :>json string [].dependsOn: A UUID for a previously submitted job to set as a dependency for the current job.
+   :>json string [].dependsOn: A :term:`UUID` for a previously submitted job to set as a dependency for the current job.
    :>json string [].entryPoint: The name of the entry point in the MLproject file to run.
    :>json string [].entryPointKwargs: A string listing parameter values to pass to the entry point for the job.
 The list of parameters is specified using the following format: `"-P param1=value1 -P param2=value2"`.
    :>json integer [].experimentId: An integer identifying a registered experiment.
-   :>json string [].jobId: A UUID that identifies the job.
+   :>json string [].jobId: A :term:`UUID` that identifies the job.
    :>json string [].lastModified: The date and time the job was last modified.
-   :>json string [].mlflowRunId: A UUID that identifies the MLFLow run associated with the job.
+   :>json string [].mlflowRunId: A :term:`UUID` that identifies the MLFLow run associated with the job.
    :>json integer [].queueId: An integer identifying a registered queue.
    :>json string [].status: The current status of the job.
 The allowed values are: queued, started, deferred, finished, failed.
    :>json string [].timeout: The maximum alloted time for a job before it times out and is stopped.
-   :>json string [].workflowUri: The URI pointing to the tarball archive or zip file uploaded with the job.
+   :>json string [].workflowUri: The :term:`URI` pointing to the tarball archive or zip file uploaded with the job.

 .. http:post:: /api/job/